st8ingenious/ProgStatusCheck_BySt8_2015/readme.txt

 I also created an SFX rar archive to automatically install the files.

 SETUP:
-RUN progcheckbyst8.exe to intall the scripts
+RUN progcheckbyst8.exe to install the scripts

 OR